 How to Select

-• The redder the color, the milder the paprika.
-Conversely, the more yellow the color, the stronger the flavor.
-Ensure the packaging and the manufacturing date.
-Be sure to check labels to ensure you are getting either the "sweet" (mild) or "hot" type that you desire.
+• The redder the colour, the milder the paprika.
+Conversely, the more yellow the colour, the stronger the flavour.
+So, be sure to check the labels to ensure you are getting either the mild or spicy variety you desire.

-· The rich coloring of paprika not only enhances the visual appeal of foods, but it can also be used as a key flavouring.
+• The rich colouring of paprika not only enhances the visual appeal of foods, but it can also be used as a key flavouring.

 How to Store

-• As with most ground spices, paprika will lose its flavor and potency with age.
+• As with most ground spices, paprika will lose its flavour and potency with age.
 Use it or replace it within six months for best results.